ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Required.
 Enter the {{site.data.keyword.openshiftlong_notm}} version that you want to run in your cluster.
 For a list of supported versions, run <code>ibmcloud oc versions</code>.</dd>

 <dt><code>--enable-admin-agent</code></dt>
 <dd>Optional.
-Grant the {{site.data.keyword.satelliteshort}} Config service accounts access to the cluster admin role to manage Kubernetes resources.</dd>
+Grant the {{site.data.keyword.satelliteshort}} Config service accounts access to the cluster admin role to manage Kubernetes resources.
+If you do not grant {{site.data.keyword.satelliteshort}} Config access, you cannot later use the {{site.data.keyword.satelliteshort}} Config functionality to view or deploy Kubernetes resources for your clusters.
+If you want to enable access later, you can [create custom RBAC roles for {{site.data.keyword.satelliteshort}} Config](/docs/satellite?topic=satellite-cluster-config#setup-clusters-satconfig-access).</dd>

 <dt><code>--host-label, -hl <em>LABEL</em></code></dt>
 <dd>Optional.
 Enter existing labels that describe {{site.data.keyword.satelliteshort}} hosts, formatted as `-hl key=value` pairs, so hosts with matching labels can be automatically assigned as worker nodes for the cluster.
 To find available host labels, run <code>ibmcloud sat host get --host &lt;host_name_or_ID&gt; --location &lt;location_name_or_ID&gt;</code>.</dd>